kmb40/Terraform-Up-and-Running/README.md

 - When removing the resources from the state file, you presented with an error that they do not exist in the configuration file.
 - When removing the resources from the config file, you are basically asking TF to destroy those items.
 - Thus to avoid errors while keeping the remote state file in tact, the resources must be removed from both locations.

+- Using `-lock=false` is effective when working around the preventitive dynamodb lock feature.